looliitaa22/katkout/README.md

 # 💌 Katkout Gift Website

 This is a special website gift I made for someone I love 🐣
-It plays our favorite song — *Dandelions by Ruth B* — and shows a personal message with a sweet photo.
+It plays A voice frome my heart — *Dandelions by Ruth B* — and shows a personal message with a sweet photo.

 The goal of this project is to express love through a custom, romantic web experience 💖